companieshouse/consumer-maven-archetype/README.md

 Generates template projects for services that consume messages from Kafka.

+### Note that this repo has been upgraded to Java 21.For the Java 11 compatible version please use the main-11 branch.

 ## Requirements

-This project has been tested with Apache Maven 3.6.3.
+This project has been tested with Apache Maven 3.9.2.

 Projects generated from this archetype require the following:

-* Java 11
+* Java 21
 * Apache Maven
 * The following dependencies:
   * uk.gov.companieshouse:structured-logging